im-smuze/mypage/content/authors/admin/_index.md

 # Interests to show in About widget
-# interests:
+interests:
-# - Multi-modality & Biomedical & Causality
+- Multi-modality
-# - Medical Report Generation
+- Biomedicine
-# - Medical Image Analysis
+- Causality